Messages in the Colors of the Rainbow

 Yellow is the lightest color of the rainbow.
 It is the color of sunshine, inspiring wisdom and clear thinking.
 It motivates creativity and new ideas.

 When we are in a sunshine mood, we find plenty to do for ourselves and for others.
-There is no time for anxiety about missing a rainbow.
+There is no time for anxiety or boredom.

-Wisdom dictates that we focus on the pursuit of our purpose, which includes our responsibilities to our dependents.
-In the process of cheerfully sharing and caring, we receive the surprise of the rain and the rainbow.
+Wisdom dictates that we focus on the pursuit of our purpose, which includes our responsibilities to our ourselves and our dependents.
+In the process of cheerfully sharing and caring, we receive the surprise of the rainbow.

 Wisdom also dictates that when the rainbow appears, we help position others to see it.